 var x = 10, y = 20, z = 30;

-,).
 Note that there is no semicolon at the end of the first line, neither at the end of the second line.
-The semicolon is only appended to the third line, since it ends the whole statment which begins with
+The semicolon is only appended to the third line where it ends the whole set of definitions.

 Well, it's totally a matter of preference.